skinny85/graalvm-truffle-tutorial/part-11/ReadMe.md

 Because of this refactoring,
 we can change the
 [`PropertyReadExprNode` class](src/main/java/com/endoflineblog/truffle/part_11/nodes/exprs/properties/PropertyReadExprNode.java)
-to simply delegate to `ObjectPropertyReadNode`.
+to simply delegate to `CommonReadPropertyNode`.

 For indexed property access,
-we also use `ObjectPropertyReadNode`, this time from the [`ArrayIndexReadExprNode` class](src/main/java/com/endoflineblog/truffle/part_11/nodes/exprs/arrays/ArrayIndexReadExprNode.java), but with an important addition: we introduce specializations that handle the case when the index expression evaluates to a `TruffleString` (in code like `"a"['length']`) - when that happens, we need to convert `'length'` from a `TruffleString` to a Java string, which is what `ObjectPropertyReadNode` expects.
+we also use `CommonReadPropertyNode`, this time from the [`ArrayIndexReadExprNode` class](src/main/java/com/endoflineblog/truffle/part_11/nodes/exprs/arrays/ArrayIndexReadExprNode.java), but with an important addition: we introduce specializations that handle the case when the index expression evaluates to a `TruffleString` (in code like `"a"['length']`) - when that happens, we need to convert `'length'` from a `TruffleString` to a Java string, which is what `CommonReadPropertyNode` expects.
 We use the [`TruffleString.ToJavaStringNode` class](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/strings/TruffleString.ToJavaStringNode.html)
 for that purpose.
 We make sure to cache the Java `String` we create from the `TruffleString`,